 Deploy Spray, Wave and Webb gliders on May 21 for reconnaissance phase (see figure below for repeat transects), recover on June 7 or 8

-Deploy LRAUV May 28-June 1 (Daphne with turbulence) for repeat transects along 36.9N (see figure below), on June 1 replace with Tethys , recover on June 7 or 8
+Deploy LRAUV Daphne May 29 (Tuesday) with Turbulence Sensor for transect along 36.9N.
+Recover LRAUV Daphne May 31 (Thursday).
+Deploy LRAUV Tethys May 31 (Thursday).
+Recover LRAUV Tethys no later than June 8th (Friday).

 Deploy Dorado May, 29, 30, 31, June 1 (three evenings) with LIST and LIST Holo, make transect offshore along 36.9, collect water on the return transect in upwelling plume, front and shadow.
 Repeat June 5, 6,7, and maybe 8.